Welcome to Bizarro-World. The Political Struggle over Due Process in Alleged Sexual Assault Cases Gets Stranger.

 Unbelievable!
 Hypocrisy appears to be the new normal.
 The military justice system, the college disciplinary system, and public discourse about sexual assault allegations and due process are all suffering due to the shameless, abject hypocrisy of these politicians.
 It is disgraceful.

-For more information about the military justice system, particularly cases alleging rape and/or sexual assault in violation of UCMJ Article 120, see here.
+For more information about the military justice system, particularly cases alleging rape and/or sexual assault in violation of UCMJ Article 120, contact our military sex crimes attorney.

 We offer free consultations for a case you may be involved in.
 Just call us.